sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 ## Overview
 Duration: 5

-This QuickStart guide explains how Sigma utilizes its server-side API (API) to facilitate embedding into external applications.
+This QuickStart guide explains how Sigma uses its server-side API to facilitate embedding into external applications.

-The server-side API is essential for embedding Sigma into an external application.
-Its primary function is to generate a secure, one-time-use URL.
-This allows Sigma content to seamlessly integrate with the parent application's security during runtime.
+The server-side API is crucial for embedding Sigma into external applications.
+Its primary purpose is to generate a secure, one-time-use URL, allowing Sigma content to integrate seamlessly with the parent application's security during runtime.

-A secondary use of the API is to further control the functionality of the embed, using optional parameters.
+Another function of the API is to control the embedded functionality using optional parameters.

-Detailed documentation of this functionality can be [found here.](https://help.sigmacomputing.com/hc/en-us/articles/6797945342483-User-Backed-Embedding-#h_01G50PPN275X08R4HJJKAQ6XFV)
+You can find detailed documentation of this functionality [here.](https://help.sigmacomputing.com/hc/en-us/articles/6797945342483-User-Backed-Embedding-#h_01G50PPN275X08R4HJJKAQ6XFV)

-This QuickStart guide will offer illustrative examples and screenshots of the required and optional parameters, to help developers grasp the significance of each one.
+This QuickStart guide provides illustrative examples and screenshots of both required and optional parameters, helping developers understand the importance of each.

-This QuickStart assumes you have completed the [Embedding 3: Application Embedding QuickStart.](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html?index=..%2F..index#0)
+Before proceeding with this QuickStart guide, ensure you've completed the [Embedding 3: Application Embedding QuickStart.](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html?index=..%2F..index#0)

  ### Target Audience

-Developers who are interested in how to leverage required and optional parameters, or user attributes when embedding Sigma into their applications.
+Developers interested in leveraging both required and optional parameters, as well as user attributes, when embedding Sigma into their applications should refer to this guide.

 ### Prerequisites